Is Delta 8 Legal in Louisiana?

 The industrial hemp exemption became effective in June 2019.
 Since Delta-8 THC is a derivative of industrial hemp, the great people in Louisiana are able to legally purchase hemp products.

-Where to Buy Delta 8 THC in Louisiana or Online
+Where to Buy Delta 8 THC in Louisiana?

-Most smart people, like you, know shopping online is typically the fastest and most cost effective way get almost any product; including delta 8 THC products.
+Most smart people, like you, know shopping online is typically the fastest and most cost effective way get almost any product; including moon rocks, flower and other delta 8 THC products.
 Have the ability to buy directly from the brand, read reviews, take a look at third-party certificates of analysis (COA) tests, and compare products easily from the comfort of your home.

 However, there are some companies producing delta 8 THC through potentially unsafe methods or that are selling products with higher delta-9 content that is legally allowed.
 For example, some are using heavy metal reagents or doing a poor job at removing the (illegal) delta 9 THC content or harsh chemicals and acids from the final product.